How to Generate $1 Million Per Month From a Single Piece of Content

 Here’s a rule of thumb when producing high performance content…

 If the piece of content can be used for any other situation then it’s too broad.
-Click To Tweet
+Share on XIt’s a high hurdle, and not always possible but it’s what we strive for!

 Your content should be so specific that it can’t be used anywhere else.
 This rule is how you create unique and novel content (we’ll discuss more about novelty in a moment).